Jack Murray (racing driver): Motor sport

 Murray set the Hartley Hill (near Mount Victoria, Blue Mountains) hill climbing record in a Terraplane in 1933.

-In 1937 Jack embarked on an around the world trip travelling through Europe and America.
-He was a spectator at race events in Britain and also the Avus Circuit in Germany where he saw ‘a little guy who was all pomp’ – Adolf Hitler.
+In 1937 Murray embarked on an around the world trip travelling through Europe and America.
+He was a spectator at race events in Britain and also the AVUS circuit in Germany, where he saw 'a little guy who was all pomp' – Adolf Hitler.

-Jack raced at many Australian circuits during his career including Gnoo Blas, Orange where he held the lap record, Adelaide's Rowley Park, the Sydney Showground, Mount Druitt, Parramatta Park, Nowra, Marsden Park, Castlereagh Airstrip, Southport, Phillip Island and of course, Mount Panorama.
+Murray raced at many Australian circuits during his career including Gnoo Blas, Orange where he held the lap record, Adelaide's Rowley Park Speedway, the Sydney Showground, Mount Druitt, Parramatta Park, Nowra, Marsden Park, Castlereagh Airstrip, Southport, Phillip Island, and Mount Panorama.

-In 1952 Jack won the Australian Sprint Championships held at Castlereagh airstrip driving his Cadillac-Allard J2.
+In 1952 Murray won the Australian Sprint Championships, held at Castlereagh airstrip, driving his Cadillac-Allard J2.

 In the 1964 Senior Trials Championship Jack came second and Dave Johnson, good friend and fellow inductee into the Australian Rally Hall of Fame won best navigator.